pandas-dev/pandas/doc/source/development/maintaining.rst

 -----

 Pandas is largely a volunteer project, so these tasks shouldn't be read as "expectations" of triage and maintainers.
+Rather, they're general descriptions of what it means to be a maintainer.

 * Triage newly filed issues (see :ref:`maintaining.triage`)
 * Review newly opened pull request
 * Respond to updates on existing issues and pull requests
+* Drive discussion and decisions on stalled issues and pull requests

 .. _maintaining.triage: